 Every child and young person has rights, no matter who they are or where they live.
-Nearly every government in the world has promised to protect, respect and fulfil these rights, yet they are still violated worldwide.
+These include rights to education, protection and survival.
+Nearly every government in the world has promised to protect, respect and fulfil these rights, yet every day they are still violated.

-- ensuring children and young people get their views are heard by decision makers
+- ensuring children and young people's views are heard by decision makers

 - campaigning to get children's rights included in laws and policies

 - supporting organisations that promote and protect children’s rights.

 At 62, Boboeva has 11 children and more than 30 grandchildren.
 When her two youngest daughters were born, she didn’t register their births.
 “I thought it was just a meaningless and useless piece of paper,” she said.

 Later, at a women’s group supported by Save the Children, Boboeva learned that her without a birth certificate her children had no official name or nationality.
 These are rights for every child.

 “I realised that everything requires birth registration,” she said.
 “To get a proper job, enrol in school, get married, register children.”

 Boboeva has since registered her daughters’ births, which has opened up a world of opportunity.
 Now, she tells all the young women in the village to register their children.